colurw/wiki_abstracts_NLP/readme.md

 Applies a Text Frequency-Inverse Document Frequency (TF-IDF) calculation on words found per cluster of semantically-similar articles.
-The clusters are generated using a non-linear dimensionality reduction method (UMAP) followed by a hierachical clustering method (HBDSCAN), in the hopes of preserving as much higher dimension structure as possible, and avoiding the downsides of k-means clustering, such as forcing outliers into clusters, and having to guess the total number of clusters beforehand.
+The clusters are generated using a non-linear dimensionality reduction method (UMAP) followed by a hierachical clustering method (HBDSCAN) - in the hopes of preserving as much higher dimension structure as possible, and avoiding the downsides of k-means clustering, such as forcing outliers into clusters, and having to guess the total number of clusters beforehand.